Incidents in the Life of John Edsall

 Edsall was serving in the British navy at the time of the outbreak of the War of 1812.
 Edsall and four other American sailors applied for discharge when this news reached their ship in the Baltic, but on the return to England, they were shipwrecked on the coast of Sweden.
 Edsall and a few survived and found refuge with the American consul in Gothenburg, Sweden.

 Although he eventually reached the United States, he was forced by hardship to enlist in the American navy, in the squadron of Commodore Oliver Hazard Perry.
 In 1814 Edsall volunteered for detachment to the fleet on Lake Champlain commanded by Thomas Macdonough and was appointed master-at-arms on the Saratoga.
 At the Battle of Plattsburgh the small American fleet repelled the British invasion of Lake Champlain.
 Two official reports by Master Commandant Macdonough and Lieutenant Robert Henley describing the action are included in Edsall's book.

 As the war wound down, Edsall was transferred to the first American ship of the line, the Independence, when it sailed from Boston harbor in 1815 to Tripoli under Commodore William Bainbridge to help enforce the suppression of the Barbary pirates.

 At the conclusion of the mission, Edsall returned to New York, where he arranged a satisfying confrontation with the New York butcher who had tricked him into enlisting on the Leander 9 years earlier.
 He returned to merchant seafaring for another year or two, making several voyages between New York and ports to the south.
 Edsall finally had his fill of sailing around 1816 and found work butchering in Catskill, where he lived for 15 years and married, before narrating the events of this book.

 Apart from the adventures themselves, limited personal information is provided.
-Edsall says he was born May 2, 1788 on a farm in the "English neighborhood" of Bergen County, New Jersey.
-He died 9 Jan 1860 and is buried in Catskill Village Cemetery, Catskill, Greene Co., New York.
+Edsall says he was born May 2, 1788, on a farm in the "English Neighborhood" of Bergen County, New Jersey.
+He died 9 January 1860 and is buried in Catskill Village Cemetery, Catskill, Greene Co., New York.
 He describes being apprenticed to a butcher in New York City, and plying that trade in between, and after, his seafaring.
-County records in New Jersey and New York suggest he had two wives, Gertrude and Mary, at various times.
-His wife at the time of his death and with whom he is buried is one Hannah Pickett (1798-1872).
-He was head of a household in Catskill as of the census of 1850.
+His wife at the time of his death and with whom he is buried is one Hannah Pickett (1798–1872).
+He was head of a household in Catskill as of the census of 1850 and 1855.
+He also appears in the Catskill, Greene County, NY censuses for the years 1830 and 1840.